 The terraces and alluvial plains on the lower Ōroua and Manawatū rivers were formed from sediment that gathered at the base of the mountains.
-It was then shaped by wind, ocean and river action over hundreds and thousands of years.
-The plains are well-drained to the north, but were swampy in the south around Ōpiki, Makerua and Moutoa.
+It was then shaped by wind, ocean and river action over thousands of years.
+The plains are well-drained in the north, but were swampy in the south around Ōpiki, Makerua and Moutoa.
 Further downstream, at Foxton, the Manawatū River forms a large estuary.

 Dunes and lakes

 A line of sand dunes stretches 200 kilometres from Pātea in Taranaki to Paekākāriki, north of Wellington.
 The dunes are mostly under 15 metres high, but in places reach over 30 metres.